sharmaritik1703/WIne-Quality-Prediction/README.md

 A machine learning model to predict the quality of red or white wine whether it is bad, good or best.

 ## Inputs
-The input features for the model are: ''' fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, total sulfur dioxide, density, pH, sulphates, alcohol
+The input features for the model are: '''python fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, total sulfur dioxide, density, pH, sulphates, alcohol
 '''